Koed00/django-q/docs/configure.rst

 label
 ~~~~~

 The label used for the Django Admin page.
-Defaults to ``'Django Q'``
+Defaults to ``'Django Q2'``

 .. _catch_up: